School leavers with NCEA Level 2 or above

 How We Are Going

-When looking at ethnicity, in 2017, Asian students had the highest proportion of school leavers attaining at least NCEA Level 2 or equivalent, followed by European/Pākehā.
-Pacific and Māori were found to have the lowest rates of attainment.
+When looking at ethnicity, in 2018, Asian students had the highest proportion of school leavers attaining at least NCEA Level 2 or equivalent, followed by European/Pākehā.
+Pacific and Māori were found to have lower rates of attainment.

-From 2009 to 2016 there has been a consistent pattern of females attaining NCEA Level 2 or equivalent at higher rates than males.
-In 2017, the trend of female school leavers (83.2%) achieving at a higher rate than their male counterparts (78.3%) continued.
-However, the size of the gender gap is closing with the difference reducing from 8.2 percentage points in 2009 to 4.9 percentage points in 2017.
+From 2009 to 2018 there has been a consistent pattern of female school leavers attaining NCEA Level 2 or equivalent at higher rates than male school leavers.
+In 2018, 82.3% of females achieved compared to 76.7 % of males.
+The size of the gender gap has decreased from 8.3 percentage points in 2009 to 5.6 percentage points in 2018.

-From 2016 to 2017, male achievement remained the same while female achievement decreased by 0.2 percentage points.
-This reduced the gender disparity by 0.2 percentage points over the same period.
+From 2017 to 2018, male achievement decreased by 1.9 percentage points and female achievement decreased by 1.4 percentage points.
+This increased the gender disparity by 0.5 percentage points over the same period.

 A clear positive correlation can be seen between the socio-economic mix of the school the student attended and the percentage of school leavers attaining at least an NCEA Level 2 or equivalent qualification.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.